turnerbenjamin/address-book/docs/goal-setting.md

 For the AddressBookApp tests debugging was used to fix tests after a loop was added to get user input.

 I have not had the impulse to log any values to the console for the purposes of debugging.

+## After User Story 9
+Debugging used to understand how ArgumentCaptor from mockito was working.
+I had expected arguments captured to be ordered by method invocation - But they seem to be ordered first by method, i.e. arguments passed to the first method verify is used on come first, and then invocation order.

+I am more used to using step into and step over correctly.
+I have not been using step-out but will make an effort to use that in the next story.